Updated: 6th June 2020

-Why Optimise your Google Places listing?
+Why You Should Optimise your Google My Business listing

-Make sure your Google business page (sign up here) is completely filled out.
-Fill in your business hours, website details, address, email, photos etc. Put in as much detail as you can.
+Make sure your Google My Business Listing (if you don’t have one yet, sign up here) is completely filled out.
+Fill in your business hours, website address, business address, email, phone, services, products, service area, photos etc. Make sure your address is your real business address (you can choose not to show this to the public).
+Put in as much detail as you can.

-Have an Informative Contact Page
+Have an Informative Contact Page on Your Website

-Get Plenty Of Google Reviews
+Get Plenty of Google Reviews

 Be Community Minded in Your Business